telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

 	  ]
       }

--   The Context Provider at <http://sensor48.mycity.com/ngsi10> responds with the data (message number 4).
+-The Context Provider at <http://sensor48.mycity.com/ngsi10> responds with the data (message number 4).

       {
 	  "contextResponses": [